slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.' -- Will Durant*

+> *'Continuous effort -- not strength or intelligence -- is the key to unlocking our potential.' -- Winston Churchill*

-Will Durant “You are what you repeatedly do, excellence, therefore, is not an action, but a habit“.
+> *'You are what you repeatedly do, excellence, therefore, is not an action, but a habit' -- Will Durant*

 > *'52 approaches in a year is more than most men make in a lifetime.
 Consistency is everything.'*